-The Big Pine: One of my kids’ favorite things to do at the History Center is run around in the corridor outside by the big pine tree.
+The Big Pine: One of my kids’ favorite things to do at the History Museum is run around in the corridor outside by the big pine tree.
 You’ll find access to this area on level 2.

 One-way Traffic/Exhibit Path: This beautiful and informative museum is set up in a way where you can move along like a river flowing through each floor.
-This makes trips to the museum with toddlers do-able and fun – especially if you’ve got a runner like I do.
+This makes trips to the museum with toddlers do-able and fun – especially if you’ve got a runner as I do.

-Interactive Exhibits: Most of the exhibits in the History Museum are made for kids and adults to interact and participate in.
+Interactive Exhibits: Most of the exhibits in the History Museum are made for kids and adults to interact and participate.
 Some of these exhibits include furs from Native American history, a tunnel to walk through feeling the depth of a mine, a miniature lumber wheel to pull under the life-sized wheel, a dinner bell to ring, and old schoolroom to sit or teach at.
 These, among others, are great ways for kids and families to tangibly learn and bond together.

-Kids Center: After you check-in on the first floor you’ll have the opportunity to stop by the kids room.
+Kids Center: After you check-in on the first floor you’ll have the opportunity to stop by the kid’s room.
 This room is fully interactive with a stage, coloring table, mini-library, and rotating interaction stations throughout the year.
 You could spend your entire trip in this one room or head upstairs to the rest of the museum.

 All Ages Learn and Play: If I’m honest I like to explore just as much as my kids do.
 The trifecta of adventures is when 1. they are getting energy out 2. they are learning, and 3.
 I’m both learning and having fun too.
 The History Museum is perfect for this.
 Fact – This is a great spot for parents with toddlers.
 But, I recently learned that this was a location for my cousins work party!
 Not many places can say they are fully functioning for all ages in this way.

 Special Events: If you’ve ever been to one of their special events you know that these are just that – special.
-Most of them are FREE of charge and are jam packed with fun children’s activities.
+Most of them are FREE of charge and are jam-packed with fun children’s activities.
 We love to keep you updated on these on our events calendar.